adelavega/gfg_interactive/README.md

     sudo gfginteractive/venv/bin/python gfginteractive/gfg_interactive/manage.py db upgrade

-### OpenShift deployment
-OpenShift is a great platform-as-a-service (PaaS) that enables rapid deployment using Github.
-The easiest way to launch this service is to create a new app on OpenShift that has both "Python 2.7" and "PostgreSQL" installed as cartridges.
-OpenShift allows you to use a Github repository as a starting point for your app.
-Simply point it to this repo and it should install everything correctly.

-The PostgreSQL cartridge has a URI that includes the authentication information and is saved as a environment variable.
-This app will automatically read it (in accordance with config.py) as long as you tell it that you are testing on OpenShift.
-Do so by setting config.ini to config.OpenShift using the rhc command line tools:

-If everything went well, your app should be up and running on rhcloud.

 ## Documentation
-Here I will document various aspects of this project in order to allow you to edit the server and deploy new assesments.

 The flask project has the following files/sections:

  * The basic app.py file.
 In this app this doesn't do much except link the rest of the following parts together
  * experiments.py - This file handles all routes to /exp and serves the individual experiments. **This is the most important section for actually serving experiments and collecting data**.
- * dashboard.py - This file handles routes to /dashboard and is used to display live summary statistics to the experiments.
-This allows you to keep an eye on your data.
-This is not very developed yet but it allows you to serve any matplotlib plots using mpld3 or bokeh plots.
  * errors.py - This file contains an error handler that routes to an appropriate error page when things go wrong
  * models.py - This file defines the data models.
  * manage.py - This file contains the logic for updating your database.
 See deployment for more info.
 Ensure to run the relevant commands when models.py is updated.

 ### Experiments
-I will now focus on experiments.py and the exp/ subfolder as this is the core to serving experiments.

 The experiments.py file serves the experiments set up in the app.
 Without editing more than a line of code, it is possible to add a new task to the server.
-In experiments.py there is a list that defines the experiments.
-Each experiment is a tuple of (experiment_folder, "Experiment Name").
+In experiments.py, the experiment_list variable defines the experiments associated to a unique surveyid.
+Each experiment is a tuple of (surveyid, experiment_name).

 Each experiment has its own folders under both /exp/static and /exp/templates.
 For example, the task "keep_track" has its javascript files under:
 /exp/static/keep_track/js/
 and its main html template under /exp/static/keep_track/exp.html

-To add an experiment to the server, ensure the experiments files are as above and that you edit the list of experiments.
-The server should now be serving your new experiment under the following.
-Note that to run without error the server expects you to also specify a user ID and optionally if the task is in debug mode (will be noted in the DB and allows you to refresh task)

-	/exp/task?experimentName=YOUR_EXPERIMENT_NAME&uniqueId=1234&debug=True

-If you have added multple tasks, you can send subjects to a landing page that lists the tasks yet to complete by the uniqueId and any custom instructions you want to add:

-	/exp/?&uniqueId=1234

-You can edit this landing page (/exp/templates/begin.html)

 ### Experiment setup and dataHandler.js API
 This is how you set up your javascript experiment to work with this server.